sanjayrao77/bitrotchecker/README.md

 ## Building

 Currently, only linux is supported.
-Either GNU-TLS or OpenSSL is required, for header and library files.
-Debian calls these libgnutls28-dev and libssl-dev.
-E.g., you can run "apt-get install libgnutls28-dev" to install the required dependencies on Debian.

-To compile on linux, first install either libgnutls28-dev or libssl-dev packages.
-Then run "make" for gnutls or "make -f Makefile.openssl" for openssl.
+No extra libraries are required.
+You should be able to download the files and run "make".

 For non-linux systems, you can remove -DUSEMMAP to use read() instead.
 It should be easy to port to other unix systems.

+The standard Makefile compiles a native implementation of md5.
+It's probably not the fastest.
+You can use Makefile.gnutls and Makefile.openssl to use GNU-TLS and OpenSSL for their md5 routines.
+You'll need header and library files for that to be successful.
+Debian calls these libgnutls28-dev and libssl-dev.
+E.g., you can run "apt-get install libgnutls28-dev" to install the required dependencies for GNU-TLS on Debian.

 ## Quick start